Skip to main content

 Refrigerated Air Dryers: The Workhorse for General Industry

 Refrigerated air dryers are the most widely used compressed air drying technology in general manufacturing and industrial applications.
-They work by cooling compressed air to approximately 35–50°F, causing moisture to condense and drain out before the air is reheated and delivered to the system.
-This typically achieves a pressure dewpoint of around 35–40°F — sufficient for most industrial applications operating in climate-controlled facilities.
+They work by cooling compressed air to approximately 35 to 50°F, causing moisture to condense and drain out before the air is reheated and delivered to the system.
+This typically achieves a pressure dewpoint of around 35 to 40°F - sufficient for most industrial applications operating in climate-controlled facilities.

 Refrigerated dryers are cost-effective, reliable, and low-maintenance.
 They're well-suited to facilities where the compressed air distribution system is indoors and the end applications don't require extremely low moisture levels.
 Brabazon supplies and services refrigerated dryers from leading manufacturers and can size a unit precisely for your system's CFM output and inlet conditions.